wavbench/WavBench/README.md

 # How to Use WavBench?
-Examples of assessment MiniCPM
+Examples of assessment MiniCPM, Tmp Code for Review, All Code will open source soon.

 A sample test of the quality of responses to a speech dialogue model is shown here.
 The test is on the  MiniCPM model, and you can use the dataset we have already collected, or you can collect  MiniCPM's answers yourself.